bmancini55/building-lightning/src/chapter_1.md

         this.links = [];
 ```

-Once we have created these maps we can refresh our browser and we should
-see the current graph!
+Once we have created these maps we can refresh our browser and we should see the current graph!

 ![Graph](/images/ch1_app_03.png)

 ## Real Time Server Updates

 At this point we've successfully connected our user interface to a REST server!
-However what happens
-if a new channel is created or a new node creates a channel?
-Our Lightning Network nodes will have
-new graph information but we would need to manually refresh the page.
+However what happens if a new channel is created or a new node creates a channel?
+Our Lightning Network nodes will have new graph information but we would need to manually refresh the page.

 Go ahead and give it a try by creating a channel between Bob and Carol.
-When we refresh the browser
-we should see a new link between Bob and Carol.
+When we refresh the browser we should see a new link between Bob and Carol.

 This is ok, but we can do better by passing updates to our user interface using WebSockets.

+### Exploring WebSocket Code

-The WebSocket code on our server uses the [ws]() library and lives inside
-the `SocketServer` class.
+The WebSocket code on our server uses the [ws](https://www.npmjs.com/package/ws) library and lives inside the `SocketServer` class.
 This class maintains a set of connected sockets.
-It also includes a `broadcast` method that allows us to send data for some
-channel to all connected sockets.
+It also includes a `broadcast` method that allows us to send data for some channel to all connected sockets.
+These messages are sent in the form:

 ```
 {